Ultimate Dayton Real Estate Investing Guide for 2026

 Number of New Jobs Created

-Knowing how soon additional jobs are produced in the area can help you determine if the house is situated in a reliable housing market.
-Fresh jobs appearing lead to a high number of employees who look for spaces to lease and buy.
-Long-term real estate investors, such as landlords, and short-term investors like flippers, are attracted to communities with good job production rates.
+The number of jobs created annually is an important part of the housing framework.
+Additional jobs generated mean an abundance of employees who look for homes to lease and buy.
+Long-term investors, like landlords, and short-term investors such as flippers, are attracted to markets with good job production rates.

 Average Renovation Costs

-Improvement costs will be important to many investors, as they usually acquire inexpensive rundown properties to renovate.
-Short-term investors, like fix and flippers, can’t reach profitability if the acquisition cost and the rehab costs amount to more money than the After Repair Value (ARV) of the property.
-The less you can spend to rehab an asset, the more profitable the market is for your future purchase agreement buyers.
+Rehabilitation expenses will matter to many investors, as they usually acquire inexpensive rundown properties to fix.
+Short-term investors, like fix and flippers, can't make money if the price and the renovation expenses amount to more money than the After Repair Value (ARV) of the property.
+The less expensive it is to renovate a house, the more lucrative the place is for your potential contract buyers.

 Mortgage Note Investing